ravendb/book/Intro.md

 Chapter 8 deals with operations and monitoring

-Chapter 9 helps you debug any issues
+Chapter 9 helps you debug any issues as well as write tests for them.

 Chpater 10 deal with reporting, SQL Replication